Dawson-Myers/Simon-Game/README.txt

 Simon Game:
 This was created during my Full Stack Web Development Bootcamp ran by App Brewery through Udemy.

+- View the webpage screenshots folder for a complete view of the website landing page.

 - This version stores your previous inputs and plays the next color you will add to your existing set of button presses.

 EX: